Pelias: Family

-Mythology

 Early years

 Tyro was married to King Cretheus of Iolcus, with whom she had three sons, Aeson, Pherês, and Amythaon, but she loved Enipeus, a river god.
 She pursued Enipeus, who refused her advances.
 One day, Poseidon, filled with lust for Tyro, disguised himself as Enipeus and lay with her; from their union were born twin sons, Pelias and Neleus.

 Tyro exposed her sons on a mountain to die, but they were found by a herdsman who raised them as his own, as one story goes, or they were raised by a maid.
 When they reached adulthood, Pelias and Neleus found Tyro and killed her stepmother Sidero for having mistreated her (Sidero hid in a temple dedicated to Hera but Pelias killed her anyway, causing Hera's undying hatred of Pelias).

 Pelias was power-hungry and he wished to gain dominion over all of Thessaly.
 To this end, he banished Neleus and Pherês, and locked Aeson in the dungeons in Iolcus (by the modern city of Volos).
 While in the dungeons, Aeson married and had several children, most famously, Jason.
 Aeson sent Jason away from Iolcus in fear that Pelias would have him killed as a potential heir to the throne.

 Jason grew in the care of Chiron the centaur, on the slopes of Mount Pelion, to be educated while Pelias, fearing that he would be overthrown, was warned by an oracle to beware a man wearing one sandal.

 Quest for the Golden Fleece

 Many years later, Pelias offered a sacrifice by the sea in honor of Poseidon.
 Jason, who was summoned with many others to take part in the sacrifice, lost one of his sandals in the flooded river Anaurus while rushing to Iolcus.
-In Virgil's Aeneid and Hyginus' Fabulae (13), Hera/Juno disguised herself as an old woman, whom Jason helped across the river when he lost his sandal.
+In Virgil's Aeneid and Hyginus's Fabulae (13), Hera/Juno disguised herself as an old woman, whom Jason helped across the river when he lost his sandal.

 When Jason entered Iolcus, he was announced as a man wearing one sandal.
 Fearful, Pelias asked Jason what he would do if confronted with the man who would be his downfall.
 Jason responded that he would send that man after the Golden Fleece.
 Pelias took Jason's advice and sent him to retrieve the Golden Fleece.
 It would be found at Colchis, in a grove sacred to Ares, the god of war.
 Though the Golden Fleece simply hung on an oak tree, this was a seemingly impossible task, as an ever-watchful dragon guarded it.